wootencl/apidocs-v4/source/includes/_authorizations.md

 The authorization request can also be used  to request permission to admit their patient and/or gain authorization to deliver specific health care services to a patient that requires review.

-Interested in requesting approval for a referral to a specialist?
-See PokitDok’s [Referrals](#referrals) endpoint.

 Available Authorizations Endpoints:

 Endpoint | HTTP Method | Description